Today I found out that I won an incentive award at the 10th picture book contest in Japan. I’m very happy.

-It is my first picture book-creating contest, and I feel lucky that the jury marked my manuscript as publication material.
-Let me tell you what you need to win this happy price based on my experience.
+Today, I’m thrilled to announce that I won an incentive prize at the 10th Picture Book Contest in Japan.
+This was my first time entering a picture book-creating contest, and I feel incredibly lucky that the jury recognized my manuscript as publication material.
+Based on my experience, let me share with you what it takes to win this happy prize.

 The contest